4th Spring School

 Objective of the spring school

 The spring school introduces scientists and applicants from industry to the theory of LBM and trains them on practical problems.
-The first three days are dedicated to the theoretical fundamentals of LBM up to ongoing research on selected topics.
-Followed by two days of mentored training on case studies using OpenLB, the participants gain deep insights into LBM and its applications.
+The first half of the week is dedicated to the theoretical fundamentals of LBM up to ongoing research on selected topics.
+Followed by mentored training on case studies using OpenLB in the second half of the week, the participants gain deep insights into LBM and its applications.
+Emphasis is placed on the modelling and simulation of particulate fluid flows.

 This educational concept is probably unique in the LBM community and offers a comprehensive and personal guided approach to LBM.
 Participants also benefit from the knowledge exchange during poster session, coffee breaks and an excursion.